-We were planning on going here as one of our last stops in Vietnam, but after hearing very negative things from different people throughout out Vietnam we chose against it.
-People were saying it was a tourist trap and they felt really pressured into buying things.
+We were planning on going here as one of our last stops in Vietnam, but after hearing very negative things from different people throughout out Vietnam (and because we were pressed for time) we decided against it.
+People we talked to said they felt like it was a total tourist trap and they felt really pressured into buying things.

-What if I don't have a whole month?
-Where should I go in 2 weeks in Vietnam?
+Where should I go if I have 2 weeks in Vietnam?

 Our recommendation with 2 weeks would be to split the country and choose only one region - either North Vietnam or South Vietnam.
 This way, you'd have more time for the more authentic and less-traveled towns like Phong Nha and Dalat.
 But it really comes down to personal travel style and which regions you are most interested in covering.